About

 Before the Upper School Awards night, several students were inducted into the Concordia Prep chapter of the National Honor Society.
 These students have demonstrated excellence in the areas of scholarship, service, leadership, and character.

-Photo from left: Eric Regenelle Johnson, Jr., Isabella B. Coniglio-Commisso, NHS Moderator Mr. Gary Doede, Guillermo Ramirez, and Galyne Grace Ayinka Williams.
+From left: Eric Regenelle Johnson, Jr., Isabella B. Coniglio-Commisso, NHS Moderator Mr. Gary Doede, Guillermo Ramirez, and Galyne Grace Ayinka Williams.

 View all the Upper Awards